ahkabir48/ahkabir48/README.md

 Hey!
 I'm Ahyan Kabir, originally from Calgary, Alberta.
 Now, I'm studying Biomedical Engineering at UWaterloo.

 <!-- 🌱 I’m currently learning: fundamentals of ml & datasci, network integrations and IoTs, and how to survive in university. -->
-📫 How to reach me: ahyan.kabir@uwaterloo.ca
+📫 How to reach me: ahkabir48@gmail.com

 <!--
 **ahkabir48/ahkabir48** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.